joes0451/ADev/ReadMe.txt

 ADev-2.9.8:
     Many improvements to the Flutter debugger.

+ADev-3.0.0:
+    Many improvements to the Flutter and JDWP debuggers.
+    Other improvements.

 I use it for all of my own development, and try to fix what issues I see,